lilli-mcnally/quiz-whizz/README.md

 ![Navbar Hover](/assets/images/readme/features/feature-navbar-hover.webp "Navbar Hover")

 #### Play and Rules buttons
 On the Home page, I created two large buttons for users to choose to either check the rules, or move to the Setup page.
-The two div's have background colours that have a matching hex to the the background image used as their hover quality.
+The two buttons have background colours that have a matching hex to the the background image used as their hover quality.
+I made the play and rules buttons the main part of the home page to make the game and rules easy to get to.
+This is to meet the needs of the couple mentioned in the [User Stories](#user-stories) section.

+> *They want to be able to get straight on to the game...*

+This also meets my first objective:
+> To provide easy access to the game on the home page

 ![Play button](/assets/images/readme/features/feature-play.webp "Play button")
 ![Play button hover](/assets/images/readme/features/feature-play-hover.webp "Play button hover")